georgemarie/Sawa/README.md

 ## ✨ Overview
 **SAWA** is a full‑stack web application for hosting and joining online meetings.
 It leverages the **Agora Web SDK** for real‑time audio/video and integrates **captioning, language detection, translation, and optional dubbing** to make conversations more inclusive.
 Users can sign up with email (OTP supported), manage profiles & preferences, schedule or start instant meetings, and access a lightweight **dashboard** for activity and basic admin controls.

-> This README replaces the legacy version and reflects the current codebase and structure.

 ---

 ## 🧩 Key Features